Powerful Japan Storm Turns Deadly, Snarls Holiday Travel - UrduPoint

 Krosa weakened significantly from earlier in the week as it stalled in the Pacific Ocean but it boasts an unusually large eye, meaning it is likely to dump rain over a wide area.

-It was moving north at 30 kilometres per hour and the rain is expected to last for an extended period.
+It was moving north at 35 kilometres (22 miles) per hour and the rain is still expected to last for an extended period.

-The storm is forecast to cross Japan's mainland and hit the Sea of Japan by Thursday night, reducing its strength.
+The storm crossed Japan's mainland and hit the Sea of Japan Thursday night.